Tchaikovsky's Wife

-Tchaikovsky's Wife (Жена Чайковского) is a 2022 Russian biographical drama film written and directed by Kirill Serebrennikov.
-It was selected to compete for the Palme d'Or at the 2022 Cannes Film Festival.
+Tchaikovsky's Wife (Жена Чайковского) is a 2022 biographical drama film written and directed by Kirill Serebrennikov, who had been criticised as a dissident in Russia.
+Starring Alyona Mikhaylova and Odin Biron, it follows the marriage of convenience of young, naive Antonina Miliukova to noted composer Pyotr Ilyich Tchaikovsky.

+The film had its world premiere at the main competition of the 2022 Cannes Film Festival on 18 May, where it competed for the Palme d'Or.
+It received mixed reviews, but critics praised Mikhaylova's performance.

 Premise

 Set in the Russian Empire during the second half of the 19th century, the film is about Antonina Miliukova, the wife of the composer Pyotr Ilyich Tchaikovsky.
 Antonina cannot accept her husband's homosexuality and as a result, gradually loses her mind.